tlricherson/Data-Conversations/1-Data Stories.md

 [Jon Schwabish](https://twitter.com/jschwabish) has posted a [collection of blog posts, books, and other resources](https://policyviz.com/2017/03/24/more-story-references-and-resources/) on storytelling with data.

 We are rarely good storytellers...but why?
 An article from PsychCentral explores why [most people are awful storytellers](https://psychcentral.com/news/2017/02/15/why-most-people-are-awful-storytellers/116460.html) and The Book of Life provides some tips on [how to narrate your dreams](http://www.thebookoflife.org/how-to-narrate-your-dreams/).
 Even better, check out [The Art of Storytelling](https://www.khanacademy.org/partner-content/pixar/storytelling), a free course from Pixar.
 It is part of their [Pixar in a Box](https://www.khanacademy.org/partner-content/pixar) program that helps you learn how their artists do their jobs.

+Andy Kirk looks at [the success of "participative" visualizations](http://www.visualisingdata.com/2014/02/the-success-of-participative-visualisations/).
+Lots of great links here to online data stories that engage in audience to find themselves in the data.